paws of wisdom reactivity starter bundle

 • Check their paws for cuts, burns, or anything stuck between their pads.

-• Observe their movement—do they hesitate when getting up, seem stiff, or avoid certain motions?
+• Observe their movement and check if they hesitate when getting up, seem stiff, or avoid certain motions.

 • Schedule a vet visit if you notice persistent changes in movement, discomfort, or any unusual behaviors.

-Pain can make even the most simple of activities stressful for your dog, so ruling it out is a crucial first step.
-If discomfort isn’t the issue, it’s time to look at emotional factors like stress and anxiety, which can also cause a dog to slow down on walks.
+Pain can make even the most simple of activities stressful and untolerable for your dog, so ruling it out is a crucial first step.

 Some dogs become hyervigilant, processing every sound, movement, or scent, while others simply shut down when faced with too much pressure (sound familiar?).